Pipeline

 pipeline

-RNS60 can be administered by IV infusion or inhalation (nebulization) and uniquely activates intracellular signaling pathways, such as the Type 1A PI3K pathway, that have anti-inflammatory effects and promote mitochondrial biogenesis, cell survival, and differentiation.
-In addition to protecting neurons and oligodendrocytes in the central nervous system, RNS60 appears to modulate the activity of immune cells to restore cellular homeostasis throughout the body—without the undesirable side effects commonly seen with so many of today’s medicines.
+RNS60 uniquely activates the intracellular type 1A PI3K-Akt pathway to promote mitochondrial biogenesis, cell survival, and anti-inflammatory cell differentiation.
+In addition to protecting neurons and oligodendrocytes in the central nervous system, RNS60 modulates the activity of immune cells to restore cellular homeostasis throughout the body, without the undesirable side effects commonly seen with so many of today’s medicines.

 RNS60 preserves brain tissue